 I've been drawing and painting since I was 12, when I first saw an abstract painting by Jasper Johns.
 I love abstract art because when it’s good it can put you in touch with who you are beyond culture, psychology, history or personality.
 When an abstract painting speaks to you, whether through the colors used or the forms or the composition, you have a chance to transcend any everyday concerns that may be keeping you in hiding from your self.

-As an artist I've been influenced by Jasper Johns, Robert Rauschenberg, Willem de Kooning, Mark Rothko, Cy Twombly and Richard Gayton (my drawing teacher at The California College of Arts and Crafts).
+I've been influenced by Jasper Johns, Robert Rauschenberg, Willem de Kooning, Mark Rothko, Cy Twombly and Richard Gayton (my drawing teacher at The California College of Arts and Crafts).
 My drive is for new and dynamic color interaction; an active, energetic composition; and some compelling quality that keeps the painting alive and engaging, even after many years.

 I've taught drawing, painting and color theory for young and old, both in my studio and in public venues.
 I've taught drawing and painting to “youth at risk” in the Mississippi Delta and taught public school teachers how to teach their students art.